Popscotch/Clicker-Game-Tutorial/README.md

 <p>Clicks per second: <span id='clicksPerSecond'>0</span></p>
 ```

-This will just look like a single line of text when you view your page, but this way you can use JavaScript to change the `<span>` specifically, rather than te entire line.
+This will just look like a single line of text when you view your page, but this way you can use JavaScript to change the `<span>` specifically, rather than the entire line.

 ### Step 3

-You've made the button, and You've told it to do `buyAutoClicker()` when it is clicked with the `onClick` attribute.
+You've made the button, and told it to do `buyAutoClicker()` when it is clicked with the `onClick` attribute.
 But you still need to define what `buyAutoClicker()` really does.
 To do this, go into your `scripts.js` file, and start with adding this at the bottom of the file:

 ```JS
 function buyAutoClicker() {